NLnetLabs/draft-sidrops-slurm-aspa/draft-maditimbru-sidrops-rfc8416-bis-00.md

 called "Simplified Local Internet Number Resource Management with the RPKI (SLURM)".

-SLURM allows an operator to create a local view of the global RPKI by generating sets of assertions.
-For origin validation [@!RFC6811], an assertion is a tuple of {IP prefix, prefix length, maximum length, Autonomous System Number (ASN)} as used by the RPKI-Router protocol, version 0 [@?RFC6810] and version 1 [@?RFC8210].
-For BGPsec [@!RFC8205], an assertion is a tuple of {ASN, subject key identifier, router public key} as used by version 1 of the RPKI-Router protocol.
-(For the remainder of this document, these assertions are called "ROA Prefix Assertions" and "BGPsec Assertions", respectively.)

 # RP with SLURM

 SLURM provides a simple way to enable an RP to establish a local, customized view of the RPKI, overriding RPKI repository data if needed.
-To that end, an RP with SLURM filters out (i.e., removes from consideration for routing decisions) any assertions in the RPKI that are overridden by local ROA Prefix Assertions and BGPsec Assertions.
+To that end, an RP with SLURM can filter out (i.e., removes from consideration for routing decisions) ROA Prefix, ASPA and BGPSec assertions in the RPKI, and can add local assertions instead or in addition to the ones found in the RPKI.

 In general, the primary output of an RP is the data it sends to routers over the RPKI-Router protocol [@?RFC8210].
 The RPKI-Router